bmeviauac01/datadriven/docs/seminar/jpa/index.md

 1. Start Eclipse from here: `C:\work\javaee\eclipse\eclipse.exe`.
 (There might be a `D:\eclipse` folder too, but do _not_ use that one.)
 1. It will ask for a workspace, select: `C:\work\javaee\workspaces\adatvez`
-1. If there is a **webshop** project in the Project Explorer already, delete it: right click the project / _Delete_, and check _Delete project contents on disk_
+1. If there is a **webshop** project in the Project Explorer already, delete it: right-click the project / _Delete_, and check _Delete project contents on disk_

 ## Exercise 2: Import project